Click the INSTALLMENTS button to pay in 3 monthly installments (€105/month).

 - LESSON 30 – Online Herbal Research

-In this lesson, you will find a wide variety of resources that will enable you to research individual herbs and formulations in a lot more depth.
+In this lesson, you will find a wide variety of resources that will enable you to research individual herbs and formulations in a lot more depth and other herbal medicine topics.

-1. All the course materials are online, including the lessons in html as well as downloadable .pdf files, videos, images of plants, assignments and the final exams.
+All the Herbal medicine course materials are online, including the lessons in HTML as well as downloadable .pdf files, videos, images of plants, assignments, and the final exams.
 There are no further books required to complete this course.
-The embossed and signed Herbal Medicine Diploma will be sent to all students worldwide – hence the 10 Euros shipping charge.